Reporting

 Export as CSV

-Step 1: Exporting live data as CSV
+Exporting data as CSV

-1. Navigate to a Report: Go to any report that contains the data you wish to analyze.
-For example, "Incidents Overview".
+1. Navigate to a report: Go to any report that contains the data you wish to analyze.
+For example, Incidents overview.

-2. Apply Filters (Optional): Apply any filters or date ranges to narrow down the data before export.
+2. Apply filters (Optional): Apply any filters or date ranges to narrow down the data before export.
 The exported CSV will reflect these selections.

 3. Get your CSV URL: Look for the Export CSV button located near the top right of the report interface and copy the link address.